 East African Standards are subject to review, to keep pace with technological advances.
 Users of the East African Standards are therefore expected to ensure that they always have the latest versions of the standards they are implementing.

-DEAS 153 was prepared by Technical Committee EASC/TC 081, Drinking water.
+The committee responsible for this document is Technical Committee EASC/TC 081, Drinking water.